acarballo90/aicarballo/README.md

 ## 🤝 Contributing

 Know something smart?
 Heard something wild?
 Send it my way.
-I can’t promise eternal fame, but you might end up in a table
+I can’t promise eternal fame, but you might end up in a table.